BrandonStackDev/BoomShockaFps/README.md

 This project requires raylib to be installed.
- I have build.sh file and likely if you are also on a pi, it might work (cd BoomShockaFps; sh build.sh; ./game), possibly even for other linux distro's, but for Windows or Mac and probably even other linux distro's for the most part this will not work.
+ I have build.sh file and likely if you are also on a pi, it might work (cd BoomShockaFps; sh build.sh; ./game), possibly even for other linux distro's, but for Windows or Mac you will need to add your own script.
  See raylib.com (https://github.com/raysan5/raylib/wiki) for install and build instructions, and general guidance.
-In the future I do plan to provide a build system for Windows and a build system for regular linux distro's.
+ In the future I do plan to provide a build system for Windows and possibly Mac, etc, so this is usable by others easily.

- Mac users, sorry...I have no plans to build for Mac for now.
-Maybe even html5 but not Mac.
+## controls

 In game controls.
   - WASD to move